 The nozzle is the main cleaning head on the Hoover H-Handy.
-Without any motorised brushes or attachments, it relies on suction power for effective cleaning.
+Without any motorised brushes or attachments, it relies on suction power rather than any form of agitation.

-With that said, the compact nature of this vacuum means the nozzle is quite small.
-While it’s great for those tight spaces, it can be time-consuming to clean larger spills.
+The compact nature of this vacuum also means the nozzle is quite small.
+While it’s great for tight spaces, it can be time-consuming to clean larger spills.